 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials eat up weight fast.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in one haul.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows dump straight in without pushing past USDOT truck weight limits on Alameda routes.
+Heavy loads need the right container.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
+The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Alameda routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
-We determine your tonnage and dispatch the right container or dumpster after a quick call with the site super.
+Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; the cleanest loads—without any mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I size the container and dispatch your dumpster based on a quick call with your site super regarding the expected tonnage.

 Tonnage Limits and Weight Overage Policy